edwinb/Idris2-boot/CONTRIBUTING.md

 * CI integration.
 * Documentation string support (at the REPL and IDE mode).
+* Generating HTML documentation from documentation strings (and possibly other formations)
 * A better REPL, including:
   - `it` and `:let`
   - readline and tab completion